gelwood7/evolve-gym/README.md

 - YouTube for workout videos.

-- WWW.W3.org for background image.
+- W3 for background pattern image.

 - Codepen.io for 3d shadow text style on hero image text.